 Then, since AG is a straight line that crosses the parallel straight lines FG, AD, the alternate angles FGA, GAD are equal.
 (Theorem 8)

-Therefore, triangles ACB, ADE, GFA are equiangular and therefore similar.
-(Theorem 15)
+The right triangles ACB, ADE, GFA are therefore similar.

 The line values of the functions of angle θ are now as follows; to avoid scrolling, the figure below is the same: